 Ultimate Turkey Cooking Time Guide: From Raw to Perfectly Roasted

 Now, trussing might sound intimidating, but it's actually quite simple.
 Think of it as a culinary hug for your turkey.
 Trussing involves tying the legs and wings together, ensuring even cooking and preventing the bird from drying out.
 There are numerous methods, but I prefer using kitchen twine, a trusty tool for achieving a beautifully bound bird.

-Part 3: The Big Day: Roasting Time
+Part 3: The Big Day: roasting time

+Ultimate Turkey Cooking Time Guide: From Raw to Perfectly Roasted